Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Modelling galaxy formation and reionization

-where $dt/dz = [H(z) (1+z)]^{-1}$.
-Here, the first term on the right hand side represents the ionizing photon production which drives reionization, and the second term shows the decrease in the \HII volume filling fraction due to recombination of electrons and protons to form \HI.
-Further, $n_H$ is the comoving hydrogen number density, and $t_{rec}$ is the recombination time that can be expressed as
+where the first term on the right hand side represents the growth of \HII regions while the second term accounts for the decrease in $Q_{II}$ due to recombinations.
+Here, $dn_{ion}/dz = f_{esc} dn_{int}/dz$ represents the hydrogen ionizing photon rate density (per comoving volume) contributing to reionization, with $f_{esc}$ accounting for the fraction of ionizing photons that escape out of the galactic environment.
+Further, $n_H$ is the comoving hydrogen number density, $dt/dz = [H(z) (1+z)]^{-1}$ and $t_{rec}$ is the recombination time that can be expressed as \citep[e.g.][]{madau1999}